 - <META NAME=”ROBOTS” CONTENT=”NOINDEX, NOFOLLOW”>

-The first line tells the engines to not include that page in the index, but to follow all the hyperlinks on that page.
+The first line tells the engines to not include that page in their search index, but to follow all the hyperlinks on that page.
 (That is, follow a hyperlink to where it goes, whether it’s another page on that website, or a page on a whole different website.)

 Open Graph tags